konradst/angular.route.concat/README.md

   import {RouterConfig} from '@angular/router';
   import {UserHomeComponent} from './index';

-  const config:RouterConfig = [
+  // if it were the whole application, this would be your final RouterConfig const config:RouterConfig = [
     {path: 'user-home', component: UserHomeComponent}
   ];

+  // but we'll create a ConcatRoute object from this (to give it order)
-  // user routes will be resolved first export const routes:ConcatRoute = {
+  // we want user routes will be resolved first export const routes:ConcatRoute = {
     order: 1,
     routerConfig: config